Economy of New Mexico: Government and military

 Federal government spending is a major driver of the New Mexico economy.
+In 2021, the federal government spent $2.48 on New Mexico for every dollar of tax revenue collected from the state, higher than every state except Kentucky.
+The same year, New Mexico received $9,624 per resident in federal services, or roughly $20 billion more than what the state pays in federal taxes.
+The state governor's office estimated that the federal government spends roughly $7.8 billion annually in services such as healthcare, infrastructure development, and public welfare.

+Federal employees make up 3.4% of New Mexico's labor force.
+Many federal jobs in the state relate to the military: the state hosts three air force bases (Kirtland Air Force Base, Holloman Air Force Base, and Cannon Air Force Base); a testing range (White Sands Missile Range); and an army proving ground (Fort Bliss's McGregor Range).
+A 2005 study by New Mexico State University estimated that 11.7% of the state's total employment arises directly or indirectly from military spending.
+New Mexico is also home to two major federal research institutions: the Los Alamos National Laboratory and Sandia National Laboratories.
+The former alone accounts for 24,000 direct and indirect jobs and over $3 billion in annual federal investment as of 2019.

+Federal government spending is a major driver of the New Mexico economy.
 In 2005 the federal government spent $2.03 on New Mexico for every dollar of tax revenue collected from the state.
 This rate of return is higher than any other state in the United States.
 The federal government is also a major employer in New Mexico providing more than a quarter of the state's jobs.

 Many of the federal jobs relate to the military; the state hosts three air force bases (Kirtland Air Force Base, Holloman Air Force Base, and Cannon Air Force Base); a testing range (White Sands Missile Range); and an army proving ground and maneuver range (Fort Bliss – McGregor Range).

 In addition to the National Guard, New Mexico has a New Mexico State Defense Force.
 Other minor locations include the New Mexico Army National Guard Headquarters in Santa Fe county and the National Guard Armory in far northern Rio Rancho in Sandoval county.

 Other federal installations include national observatories and the technology labs of Los Alamos National Laboratory (LANL) and Sandia National Laboratories (SNL).
 SNL conducts electronic and industrial research on Kirtland AFB, on the southeast side of Albuquerque.
 These installations also include the missile and spacecraft proving grounds at White Sands.
 Other federal agencies such as the National Park Service, the United States Forest Service, and the United States Bureau of Land Management are a big part of the state's rural employment base.